Tesla charging stations: What to know on the go

 The charging rate of Tesla Superchargers is different for each Tesla model:

-Superchargers are able to charge Teslas so quickly because of how they charge the vehicle’s lithium-ion battery.
+Superchargers are able to fill up Teslas so quickly because of how they charge the vehicle’s lithium-ion battery.
 A typical charger provides AC power to the car’s onboard charger.
 The onboard charger then converts the AC current to DC current, which then charges the battery.

 Superchargers provide DC power directly to the battery, bypassing the onboard charger which speeds up the charging process.